-The mentioned clusters of LV cells are a smart grid concept within the smart grid control application.
-LV cells with their controlles DS and their smart grid devices (e.g. renewable energy sources, energy storage) are organized and clustered together.
+Clusters of LV cells are a smart grid concept within the smart grid control application.
+LV cells with their respective controllers (DSes) and their smart grid devices (e.g. renewable energy sources, energy storage) are organized in clusters of one or multiple neighboring LV cells.
 The clustering is based on the electrical grid topology and the electrical characteristics of the devices.
-The goal of the clustering is an improved local and decentralized control of smart grid units e.g. small groups of neighboring LV cells.
-The clustering can be provided as a communication matrix.
+The goal of the clustering is an improved local and decentralized control of smart grid units i.e. small clusters of neighboring LV cells.
+Since the clustering results in control communication between DSes of the cluster, this can be provided to the 6G system as a communication matrix.

-The mentioned backup communication are alternative communication mechanisms in case a failure occurs in some parts of the mobile network.
+Backup critical communication are alternative communication mechanisms in case a failure occurs in some parts of the mobile network and that affect the communication of the smart grid components.
+Backup critical communication is to be provided only to a limited set of critical UEs within a service area of 20 km x 30 km.
+These are only the UEs of the devices of the critical electrical grid infrastructure, i.e., the controllers DS of the LV-cells and the smart grid devices (e.g. renewable energy sources, energy storage) in the LV-cells.
+These devices need to continue to communicate also during backup critical communication.
+New additional devices will not join during backup critical communication.
+There is no need for authentication, association, and setup of security of new devices during backup critical communication.

 Anticipated mechanisms and potential failures are:

-Backup communication of the gNB in case all associated UEs have still connectivity to the gNB / RAN, but the gNB cannot reach the core network.
-The backup communication of the gNB will provide service continuity to high-priority smart grid control traffic within its cell.
+Backup critical communication of the gNB in case all associated UEs have still connectivity to the gNB / RAN, but the gNB cannot reach the core network.
+The backup critical communication of the gNB will provide service continuity to high-priority smart grid control traffic within its cell.
+This might be achieved through mechanisms similar to Isolated Operation for Public Safety (IOPS) mode (TS 23.180 [v5]).

-In backup device communication, the UEs of the smart grid devices (e.g. renewable energy sources, energy storages, DS of LV cells) will setup local communication based on the communication matrix provided by the clustering of the smart grid application.
-The clustering might be dynamically reconfigured by the local smart grid application.
+In backup device communication, the UEs of the smart grid devices (e.g. renewable energy sources, energy storages, DS of LV cells) have lost connectivity to the gNB.
+They will setup local communication between DS and devices of the LV-cell (a) and if applicably, local communication between DSes of neighboring LV-cells (b).
 The local communication is achieved through (in)direct device connectivity and where possible through indirect network connectivity.

 Based on the communication matrix provided by the clustering and depending on the actual topology of the mobile network, some affected devices will setup (in)direct network connections to other gNBs.

-Please note, that overlapping gNB coverage and redundant deployments will decrease the need for using backup communications.
+Please note, that overlapping gNB coverage and redundant deployments will decrease the need for using backup critical communications.
 This is likely to be achieved in urban areas, however, redundancy will be lower in rural areas.

+Depending on the location of an (unlikely) failure in the communication network, the 6G system has to setup different mechanisms in operational scenarios as illustrated in Table 11.x.1-1in order to provide backup critcial communication for controling the smart grid.